Aliases for ABL1 Gene

 GeneCards Summary for ABL1 Gene

 ABL1 (ABL Proto-Oncogene 1, Non-Receptor Tyrosine Kinase) is a Protein Coding gene.
 Diseases associated with ABL1 include Martsolf Syndrome and Warburg Micro Syndrome 2.
-Among its related pathways are Axon guidance and Regulation of actin dynamics for phagocytic cup formation.
+Among its related pathways are Aquaporin-mediated transport and DNA Double-Strand Break Repair.
 GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is ABL2.

 UniProtKB/Swiss-Prot Summary for ABL1 Gene